ChumchalLukas/deck-of-cards/README.md

 # deck-of-cards

-Python library for creating and managing playing card decks
+A Python library for creating and managing playing card decks.

+Work in progress - documentation coming soon.